busego06/CBLCrimeDataUK/README.md

 Dashboard Data Creation Folder/data/ModelData/
 ```

-Two data sources are too large and unsuitable to keep directly in GitHub, which need to download manually:
+Two data sources are too large or unsuitable to keep directly in GitHub and must be downloaded manually:

 #### A. police.uk recorded crime CSV files